Norwegian Wood

 Then I picked up The Magic Mountain again, reading and sipping

 brandy and waiting to get sleepy.
-Even so, I didn't fall asleep until
+Even so, I didn't fall asleep

 after one o'clock in the morning.